Skip to Main Content

 This blog post is for anyone needing a jumpstart into the world of Kusto.
 (For those more advanced, look at using Kusto to aggregate and visualize data).

 Perhaps you’ve heard about Kusto and are just curious.
 Maybe you’re just starting to use Azure Monitor for your application monitoring.
-You might even be getting skilled up in anticipation of the new SquaredUp for Azure release that will have KQL at its heart.
+Or maybe you're building your first SquaredUp dashboard with KQL.

 Whatever your reason, set aside the next 10 minutes and we'll get you up to speed with KQL.